 There is NO CHANGE to who responds when you call 911.
 Your Worthington Firefighter/Paramedics and Worthington Police Officers will still respond when you call 911.
 There are several benefits to moving the City’s 911 dispatching to the Northwest Center.
 These include:

 A detailed analysis was conducted prior to the City Council making the decision to move to the Northwest Center.
-See more background and documentation below.

-You can easily create your secure “Safety Profile” at www.smart911.com.
+Create your secure “Safety Profile” here.

-The safety profile will automatically display to emergency communications technicians when a 911 call is placed from a phone number associated with a Smart911 profile.
-This technology helps provides first responders with vital information that can help improve incident outcomes.
+At a time when you may be panicked, unable to communicate, or it could be unsafe to communicate, Smart911 ensures that the details you would need to tell 9-1-1 are immediately available.
+When creating your profile, you can include details about family members and their medical conditions or other special needs, your home layout, even your pets.
+When placing a 9-1-1 call from a registered device, your profile will display on the 9-1-1 call taker’s screen.
+This technology helps provide first responders with vital information that can help improve incident outcomes.
 For example, police can have immediate access to a photo of a missing person in seconds rather than minutes or hours.
-Fire crews can arrive at the scene of a fire knowing how many people live in a residence and the location of bedrooms and EMS teams can have detailed information about a person’s allergies or prescriptions they’re taking.
-Sign up for Smart911 today!
+Fire crews can arrive at the scene of a fire knowing how many people live in a residence and the location of bedrooms, and EMS teams can have detailed information about a person’s allergies or prescriptions they’re taking.